kasyed-clarivate/ProjectStage1/README.md

       2- Add each Runner file for each feature file so it can be run parallel

 TASK 4 : Any other improvements / suggestions.
-   =>  1- Good to introduce some configuration for Selenium Grid for cross browser testing
+   =>  Following are couple of suggestions

-       2- Also it is nice to have Cloud Configuration like Sauce Lab\ Browser Stack to run the tests on different VM devices
+       1- Good to introduce some configuration for Selenium Grid for cross browser testing 2- Also it is nice to have Cloud Configuration like Sauce Lab\ Browser Stack to run the tests on different VM devices